About this grant programme

 Our funding approach

-• Pilot innovative conservation models with potential for scalability and replication.
+• Piloting novel conservation models with potential to scale and replicate.

-• Build technical and institutional capacity where local infrastructure, expertise, or narrative power is limited.
+• Strengthening technical and institutional capacity where infrastructure, expertise, or narrative power is limited.

-While many grants support marine protection and restoration, we also fund work in ocean literacy, alternative seafood, and policy strengthening.
-Although catalytic grants may work through intermediary structures, many partners employ national staff, re-grant to local groups, or collaborate with grassroots actors—ensuring continued investment in local capacity, leadership, and livelihoods.
-This approach ensures focused, strategic action that amplifies and reinforces our long-term commitment to locally-led conservation.
+Catalytic Grants are delivered through INGOs, which work closely with national staff, local organisations, and grassroots actors—maintaining strong investment in local capacity, leadership, and livelihoods.
+This approach enables focused, strategic action that amplifies and reinforces our long-term commitment to locally-led conservation.

 Eligibility